suss-swe-ig/isg-parse-to-pdf/README.md

 ## Status

-This is work-in-progress, not ready for launch.
+This is work-in-progress

-## Expected Lauch
+## Expected Launch Date

 2025 Semester 2